pabstm/NovoLign/README.md

 <br>

 ## Parameter options (Placeholder)
-Parameters can be freely changed within the script `Novobridge.py`.
+Parameters can be freely changed within the main script.
-There are several parameters that can be changed to include more stringent filtering for de novo peptides, and to change quantification methods.
+There are several parameters that can be changed to include more stringent filtering for de novo peptides.